From BR Bullpen

 Larish was even better in 2007, hitting .267/.390/.515 for the Erie SeaWolves.
 He homered 28 times and drove in 101 while leading the Detroit minors with 87 walks.
 He led the Eastern League in home runs and RBI and was one walk behind leader Jeff Natale.
 He also led EL first basemen in fielding percentage (.994), putouts (1,113) and double plays (94).
 Baseball America rated him as the EL's 16th-best prospect (between Chuck Lofgren and Brian Barton), the EL's top power hitting prospect and the #6 Tigers prospect.
 Jordan Brown beat him for honors as the EL All-Star first baseman.
 Larish was named the Tigers Minor League Player of the Year.

 Larish was off to an excellent start in 2008; near the end of May, his 16 homers were third in the US-based minors behind Mike Hessman and Brad Eldred.
 He was hitting .277/.372/.592 with 43 RBI in 53 games.
 He was then promoted to the majors when Gary Sheffield went on the Disabled List.
 He debuted hitting 7th and playing DH.
-He was 1 for 5 in the game, taking part in a 7-run first-inning that give the Tigers a 7-4 win.
+He was 1 for 5 in the game, taking part in a seven-run 1st-inning that give the Tigers a 7-4 win.
 With a 3-0 lead, one out and two on against Carlos Silva, Larish grounded back to the mound for a force at second; Marcus Thames scored from third on the play.
 After an Edgar Renteria single, Brandon Inge tripled in Larish.